UGEcko/MapLock/Documentation.md

 # Welcome
 Welcome to MapLock!
-This is an awesome package for (mostly) environment ReMapper Statments, this also has other functions like animate tracks and other things made easier!
+This is a package for ReMapper Statments and utils, ~~this is definitely not a nootils clone~~

 This package is meant to be used with [ReMapper](https://github.com/Swifter1243/ReMapper)